Diabetes day by day

 Living with your daily insulin injection

-Having an insulin injection routine can mean making accommodations to make sure you are able to check your blood sugar and take your medication when needed.
+Having an insulin injection routine can mean making accommodations to make sure you are able to check your blood glucose and take your medication when needed.
 Read on to find out what you can or should do when injecting insulin in different situations.

 If you are playing sports